Comprehensive Guide to Using the Follow-Up Report and Tags

 Removing Patients from Follow-Up

-• Mark as Reviewed: Use the “X” to mark the follow-up as reviewed.
+Mark as Reviewed: Use the “X” to mark the follow-up as reviewed.
 This action assigns a Follow-Up Reviewed tag and removes the patient from the report.
+This is important as the tag indicates to other staff members that this item has been reviewed and handled.

 Best Practices